 Google Photos tries to recognize faces in photos, and makes groups of similar faces.
 That process is automatic, but all users can remove photos from a group, and in some regions there is also the option to correct or add tags manually.

-The following instructions are written for the Google Photos web app, but similar options are available for mobile devices.
+The following instructions are primarily written for the Google Photos web app, but similar options are available for mobile devices.

-When you hover with the mouse over the name of a group, a pencil does appear.
+Web app: when you hover with the mouse over the name of a group, a pencil does appear.
 Clicking on the pencil allows to change the name.
 Confirm by clicking on "Done".

 You can remove photos from a group for several reasons: